demerzel3/sataddress-rs/README.md

 This is a [rust](https://www.rust-lang.org/) implementation of Federated [Lightning Address](https://lightningaddress.com/) Server.

-Lightning address / alias helps with greatly improving the user experience of using LN payments by using email-like addresses for recieving and sending bitcoin lightning payments.
+Lightning address / alias helps with greatly improving the user experience of using LN payments by using email-like addresses for receiving and sending bitcoin lightning payments.

-The federated server allows you to easily handle LN Address requests and add those capabilties to the domains you own.
+The federated server allows you to easily handle LN Address requests and add those capabilities to the domains you own.

 The project consists of **server** and **cli** tool:
 * **Server** is responsible for handling requests from *LN wallets* and serving the alias reservation page and APIs.